 A Brief History

 On August 22, 2007, the Texas Rangers beat the Baltimore Orioles with a score of 30-3, the most runs ever scored by a major league baseball team in the modern era.
 Sometimes it just happens that one side has all the might or all the luck and really gives it to the other side.
 This disparity can take place in sports, in wars or in just about in any other competitive endeavor.
 Here 10 of those lopsided victories that left one side hurt and stunned are listed.
-What events would you include in the list?
-(Sorry American football fans, perhaps we can feature a list of one-sided football games.
+(Sorry American football fans, you will have to click on this link for our featured list of one-sided football games.
 And to you soccer fans out there, Germany’s historic lopsided victory against Brazil at the recent World Cup is probably still very fresh in your memories.)

 10. Germany and USSR vs. Poland, 1939.